 Consequently, when an A.I., robotics, software, hardware, or computers make a breakthrough in human-like behaviour, the question of whether the machine has become human arises.

-We saw such a situation when AlphaGo cracked the game of G.O.
+We saw such a situation when AlphaGo cracked the game of Go.
 (Khos 2017), or when an A.I. produced a piece of art that was sold for an exorbitant price (Christie's 2018), and the consequent articles on what this means for creativity, e.g. (Hyde 2022).
 In addition to this, we see that most literature and films present a future where machines are taking over results in the enslavement, or destruction, of humans.

 These situations are based on the Anthropocene way of thinking (Most 2020), where humans are on top and everything in the ecosystem is there to serve them.
 However, we could also drop the human-centred perspective and take a flat ontology perspective where there is no hierarchical relation where humans are on top of all the other entities in the ontology (Braidotti en Hlavajova 2018, 296).